We are currently accepting applications for this position.

 the central point of contact for small businesses navigating City government,

-services, leads outreach and engagement to small business stakeholders and
+services, leading outreach and engagement to small business stakeholders and

-business groups, and coordinates efforts to strengthen Tampa’s small business
+business groups, and coordinating efforts to strengthen Tampa’s small business

 climate including supporting policy change and new program development.
 Tasks